IQSS/dataverse/doc/release-notes/9268-8349-oidc-improvements.md

 With this release it is possible to provision a single OIDC-based authentication provider by using MicroProfile Config instead of or in addition to the classic Admin API provisioning.

-If you are using an external OIDC provider component as identity management system and/or broker to other authentication providers such as Google, eduGain SAML and so on, this might make your life easier during instance setups and reconfiguration.
+If you are using an external OIDC provider component as an identity management system and/or broker to other authentication providers such as Google, eduGain SAML and so on, this might make your life easier during instance setups and reconfiguration.
 You no longer need to generate the necessary JSON file.